brianwmunz/svgReader-QlikSense/README.md

 **Treat Custom SVG as Variable** tells the extension to look for a Qlik Sense variable specified in the Custom SVG text box.

+**Show Pop-up** controls whether or not to show a pop-up on mouse over.
+The pop-up will simply contain the dimension field and value.

+**Custom Pop-up** show/hide more options to custom your pop-up.
+If you don't check the box, the simple pop-up is visible.

+[in the custom pop-up you can use some keywords :
+	##dimension_label## 	if you want to write the label of the dimension
+	##dimension_value## 	if you want to write the value of the dimension
+	##measure_label_1## 	if you want to write the label of the first measure
+	##measure_value_1##		if you want to write the value of the first measure
+	##measure_label_1## 	if you want to write the label of the second measure
+	##measure_value_2## 	if you want to write the value of the second measure
+]

+**Show Title** show/hide title in your custom pop-up.

+**Title** you can define a custom title.

+**Title Color** you can change the color of the title.
+For the moment only rgb, so 3 numbers with comma separator.
+Between 0,0,0 (black) and 255,255,255 (white)

+**Show Measure** show/hide a measures list in your custom pop-up.

+**Show Measure Label** show/hide the measures labels in your custom pop-up.

+**Measure Color** you can change the color of the measures list.
+For the moment only rgb, so 3 numbers with comma separator.
+Between 0,0,0 (black) and 255,255,255 (white).

+**Show Additional Content** show/hide an additional content.
+Support html.

+**Background Color** you can change the color of the pop-up background.
+For the moment only rgb, so 3 numbers with comma separator.
+Between 0,0,0 (black) and 255,255,255 (white).

+**Background Opacity** you can change the opacity of the pop-up background.

+**Show Border** show/hide the pop-up border.

 *********************************